An Interview with Master Data Architecture Strategist, Elizabeth Barrette

 Master data is increasingly becoming the most important data companies have.
 It’s the key to managing, organizing and transporting data to make it relevant across the business.
-NetApp recently shared five tips for how they implemented a master data program within their organization.
+NetApp recently shared five Master Data strategy tips for organization.
 Speaking from practical experiences, they revealed that companies making a foray into master data need to be nimble, on the same page, thinking about governance, aligning with the C-suite, and continually articulating the value.
 Now, we’re turning to the experts helping companies like NetApp make their master data goals a reality.
-We sat down with Dun & Bradstreet’s Distinguished Architect of Master Data, Elizabeth Barrette, to learn more about how companies should approach executing a master data strategy.
+We sat down with Dun & Bradstreet’s Distinguished Master Data Architecture Strategist, Elizabeth Barrette, to learn more about how companies should approach executing a master data strategy.

-Master data is not easy; it’s a time-consuming, labor-intensive process.
+Developing a master data governance strategy is not easy; it’s a time-consuming, labor-intensive process.
 In fact, it’s often been referred to as a grand journey.
 That said, can you share some of the things you’ve seen that have failed?
 What are some of the roads companies shouldn’t be taking on this journey?

 Barrette: It always surprises me how often companies are blinded by their own data quality.
 They look across all their disparate systems and choose one where they think the data is the best and they choose the data from that system as their primary source.
 From there they take the data from all their other systems and match it to their primary source.
 It could be bad data matched to bad data and this could end up creating bad decisions.
 A gold standard is very difficult to create internally.
 The most successful master data programs look to third parties to help in the mastering of their data.
 Using a third party helps ensure data quality.